 Phase 3!

 Although this project has experienced a few delays with city staff taking on other priorities during the pandemic, the third and final round of engagement for Waterloo’s Transportation Master Plan (TMP) is under way.
 On January 18, 2021 – staff are seeking Council approval to release the draft TMP report to the community for review.
 Feedback will be received until February 19 with staff targeting the final report for Council approval at the April 19, 2021 meeting.
-The draft TMP report and associated appendices have been prepared in several volumes for ease of downloading and reviewing.
 The current target for completion of the TMP is late 2020/early 2021

 Project Background